yobed/local-llm/readme.md

 ## LangChain Local LLM w/ RAG:

+**LangChain**: A framework for developing applications powered by Large Language Models (LLMs)-- simplifying the stages of the application life cycle [source](https://python.langchain.com/docs/introduction/).

 **Retrieval-Augmented Generation (RAG)**: "Generate an answer, but first go fetch the most relevant nuggets from a knowledge store that the model hasn’t memorized."
-Allows for more accurate and up-to-date responses geared towards specific **knowledge bases**.
+Allows for more accurate and up-to-date responses geared towards specific **knowledge bases**.  *RAG basically puts in context before a user's prompt*.

 Sample code **derived from** [LangChain Ollama Example](https://python.langchain.com/docs/how_to/local_llms/).